 It was a morning of rush.
 A missed alarm, three kids to dress, two lunches to make, and a mama in a tale spin.
 The clock was going to win, hands down.
 The thought brushed past me gently, as I rushed madly around the kitchen.

-“Look, Mom!
+“Look Mom!
 It’s the baby that saved the whole world.
 He’s the greatest treasure of all!”

-Happy “Give Thanks” to you today.
-May you experience the love of the One who calls you His own, and pours His blessings over you.
+Today may you experience the love of the One who calls you His own, and pours His blessings over you.
 May you embrace the pause moments with joy and find greater reasons for gratitude.

 Rejoice in the Lord always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus. ~ 1 Thessalonians 5: 16-18